dimitri-nicolo/calico/security/calico-network-policy.md

 Because global network policies use **kind: GlobalNetworkPolicy**, they are grouped seperately from **kind: NetworkPolicy**.
 For example, global network policies will not be returned from `kubectl get networkpolicy.p`, and are rather returned from `kubectl get globalnetworkpolicy`.

-#### kubectl vs calicoctl

-Calico network policies and Calico global network policies are applied using calicoctl.
-Syntax is similar to Kubernetes, but there a few differences.
-For help, see [calicoctl user reference]({{ site.baseurl }}/reference/calicoctl/overview).

 #### Ingress and egress

 Each network policy rule applies to either **ingress** or **egress** traffic.
 From the point of view of an endpoint (pod, VM, host interface), **ingress** is incoming traffic to the endpoint, and **egress** is outgoing traffic from the endpoint.
 In a Calico network policy, you create ingress and egress rules independently (egress, ingress, or both).